From “fat” girl” in an office chair to “fit girl” knocking out a half marathon

 If you had told me two years ago that I would be competing in a half marathon I would have asked if you had been drinking…heavily.
 When I was working 12-18 hour days running my marketing business and leading a sedentary life from an office chair, I would never have imagined that I could accomplish anything remotely like this.
 I struggled to walk to the end of my block, let alone 13.1 miles.

-But less than two years later, sans 200+ pounds, 47.5% body fat, and a whole lot of self-doubt — well, here I am.
-A half-marathoner with a medal around her neck, a BIG smile of accomplishment on her face, and a lot of gratitude for the help and support along the way!
+But less than two years later — sans 200+ pounds and a whole lot of self-doubt — well, here I am.
+A half-marathoner with a medal around her neck, a BIG smile of accomplishment on her face, and a lot of gratitude for all of the help and support along the way!